 Having a child is expensive.
-Taking care of another human being is labour-intensive and costly.
+Taking care of another human being is labor-intensive and costly.

 Depending on where you live and the associated costs of living, it may be quite tight to budget in all of the baby-necessities as a graduate student.
 With a combination of government child-care assistance supplements, paid maternity leave from my research scholarship, my spouse’s (also a graduate student) salary, and family support, we were just able to manage an extra person.

-Starting a family will definitely put a dent on your budget and finances.
+Starting a family will definitely put a dent in your budget and finances.